lnquy065/OCRTranslate/README.md

 # OCRTranslate
-An Android appliacion using OCR API to translate screenshot
+An Android application using OCR API to translate screenshot

 The PTIT D14CQCP01 Android Team
 + Luong Ngoc Quy